Ensono/stacks-azure-data/pysparkle/README.md

 The current setup of PySparkle doesn't include the required libraries to connect to Azure Data Lake Storage (they are pre-installed and configured in Azure Databricks environment.
-To run the application locally, appropriate jar files would have to be included and used with the Spark session (`spark.jars.packages` configuration parameter).
+To run the application locally, appropriate jar files would have to be included in the Spark session (`spark.jars.packages` configuration parameter).

 # Azure Data Factory setup
 Example setup for running PySparkle from ADF.